nadavmatalon/great_book_of_walkthroughs/README.md

 particularly helpful).
 Another example is adding a link-pointer to the Github repository of a Gem when the latter is to be included in the Gemfile.

-   Also, try to offer a clear distinction between essential steps & optional ones.
+   Also, try to offer a clear distinction between essential steps &amp; optional ones.

 * __Testing__
    The question of how to incorporate testing in these basic walkthroughs is a tricky